andyjamesdavies/create-project-with-rake/README.md

-#Project Scaffolding
+#Create project

-The main aim of this project is to allow for quick rake commands to scaffold different types of web dev projects based on a project template.
+The main aim of this project is to allow for quick rake commands to create different types of web dev projects based on a project template.

 If like me you find yourself spending more than 10 seconds creating a project each time you may find this useful.